 True sports fans travel for their teams.
 If you support a big league team that plays miles away, it’s basically your responsibility to organize a road trip to see them.
 And if you support the home team, then you’ve got to get out there and fill up the opposing buildings with your team’s fans.
 Following your favorite team with dozens of others that bleed your colors is an experience everyone should have at least once.

 Consider this the playbook for your team’s travel.
 Your players should know that showing up to the bus on time and ready to go is as important as being at their position when the game starts.
 Draw up an itinerary that both players and parents can follow with exact departure times for each game or team outing.

 When you rent a bus, you are choosing the most cost-efficient option for transporting large groups like a team.
 But it’s still an expense that needs to be funded.
 If you can’t work it into the existing team budget, you may want to consider fundraising to pay for your team’s travels.
 Alternatively, why not find a local sponsor?
 Your sponsor covers the costs of your bus, and in turn you could use your bus as an advertisement on wheels with our bus wrap option.
 Speaking of…

 Wrap your sports bus

-What better way to show team spirit than decking out your bus in team colours?
+What better way to show team spirit than decking out your bus in team colors?
 Let everyone on the highway and at the stadium know exactly who’s coming with a custom bus wrap.
-Turn your bus into a rolling team mascot by outfitting it in your team colours and logo.
+Turn your bus into a rolling team mascot by outfitting it in your team colors and logo.
 Talk to your Bus.com booking specialist to see if you can make it happen.
 But first, check out our ultimate guide to bus wrapping for inspiration!